arixpsy/Uxecute-Productivity-Application/README.md

 This is where I stumbled across Electron JS which allows me to use my Javascript knowledge to build cross platform desktop apps.
 After, following several tutorials on Youtube, I knew that this was what I needed to create my ideal application.

-> Why a desktop application and why fixed the resolution to 800 x 480?
+> So why a desktop application and why fixed the resolution to 800 x 480?

+> To Be Updated

 ## Tech Stack